Skip to main content

 What are LightForce braces?

 LightForce™ 3D braces are the world’s first fully customised and 3D-printed bracket system.
 This treatment is more efficient and comfortable than traditional braces, and we can even print your brackets in your exact tooth colour – making them incredibly discreet.
-Each brace is made specifically for your tooth which can shorten treatment time by upto 40%.
+Each brace is made specifically for your tooth which can shorten treatment time by up to 40%.

 Can I start my treatment on the same day?